The Detention of a Dutch Convoy – 31 December 1779

 Although the two squadrons of men-of-war remained in contact during the night, up to a dozen merchantmen vanished, so come dawn Captain Marshall returned to the Dutch flagship with an insistence that permission should be given for the remaining merchantmen to be searched.
 Expressing regret at the situation, Bylandt replied to the effect that any attempt to board one of his charges would be disputed by force.
 Now the die was cast.

 Now it was the time for diplomatic niceties to come to the fore again.
-Fielding advised Bylandt that he could raise his colours and continue on his voyage, but that the merchantmen would be taken under British protection to Portsmouth.
+Fielding advised Bylandt that he could raise his colours and continue his voyage, but that the merchantmen would be taken under British protection to Portsmouth.
 Bylandt responded that his men-of-war were obliged to be treated the same as the merchantmen, but that if a request were put in writing he would hoist his colours again.
-That done, the two squadrons exchanged thirteen-gun salutes, much against Bylandt’s better judgement as he wished to portray the British as the treaty-breakers, and made the best of their way to Spithead.
+That done, the two squadrons exchanged thirteen-gun salutes and made the best of their way to Spithead, although this was much against Bylandt’s better judgement as he wished to portray the British as the treaty-breakers.
 During this voyage Fielding added another two Dutch merchantmen to the seven from Bylandt’s convoy, all of which were condemned as prizes.
 Once the two fleets reached Portsmouth the Dutch men-of-war were allowed to leave.

 Tensions with the Dutch remained high thereafter, and in December 1780 the Netherlands attempted to join the League of Armed Neutrality, which had been formed earlier in the year by Russia Sweden and Denmark.
 In the event Britain’s declaration of war in December 1780 prevented the Dutch from doing so.